Student Stars in the Arts for March

 Visual Art Honorable Mention: Yaslynn Garcia-Avalos, Phillips, 4th Grade

-Please visit our Facebook page for more images of our SOM’s work.
-If you’d like to support this year’s Student of the Year ceremony, please consider donating toward the event at our website: ArtsCouncilNV.Org/Donations.
+If you’d like to support this year’s Student of the Year ceremony, visit website: ArtsCouncilNV.Org/Donations.